Monday, September 11, 2017

 from here we all were helped to climb very steep stone stairs to the next level....

-Once at the top...the views were stunning and I found out why the guys were wearing flash. it was there job to stop us falling off the ruins!!!!!
+Once at the top...the views were stunning and I found out why the guys were wearing flash. it was their job to stop us falling off the ruins!!!!!

 and now....something strange.